 When a baby elephant is separated from its mother, there is naturally going to be some resistance.
 However many of us have witnessed the tears and tantrums of children on their first day of school.
 Elephants require training the same way children require schooling.
 They require patience love and understanding.
 They require sacrifice and commitment.
 As there are so few elephant left it is important to remember that elephants are continually going up in price.
 The Kraal Village bought a sick mother whose milk had run dry and her 6 month old baby and it cost 1.2 million baht.
 Fortunately the mother started producing milk again the very next day as the other mums reassured her that this was a good place and she would be well taken care of.

-FACT: Chaining elephants is not cruel its practical
+FACT: Chaining elephants is not cruel, it is practical

 Elephants that live with people need to be confined in some way.
 Elephant proof enclosures cost millions of dollars.
 Chains are a cheap and practical alternative that keeps the elephant and people safe.
-What most people dont realise is that elephant are incredibly strong and could break out of the chain if it really wanted to.
-However if the elephant is being cared for, ie fed, watered, bathed, excersised and being taken care of, it has no problem spending some of its time chained.
-After all, elephants in the wild, dont walk around looking at the scenery, they look for food and water.
+What most people dont realise is that elephant are incredibly strong and could break their tether if they really wanted to.
+When an elephant is being cared for, ie fed, watered, bathed, excersised and being taken care of, they have no problem spending some of its time tethered.
+Elephants in the wild, dont walk around looking at the scenery, they look for food and water.

 FACT: The takaw is a guide not a weapon

 Thai people understand the world in symbolic terms.
 The elephant takaw is an instrument that has great meaning beyond its superficial use.
 It represents ancient teachings and has cultural significance that western values ignore.
 Too often western culture only sees the takaw in visual terms without any deeper historical or cultural meaning.
-There is no elephant culture in the west and there is no history of elephants living with people so it is difficult for western society to understand how the takaw is used and its significance to Thai elephant culture.
+The west does not have a similar culture of keeping elephants and there is no centuries of history of elephants living with people so it is difficult for western society to understand how the takaw is used and its significance to Thai elephant culture.

-The takaw (bullhook or ankus as it is also known) is a much maligned and misunderstood instrument, probably because of its appearance.
+The takaw (bullhook or ankus as it is also known) is a much maligned and misunderstood instrument by those who do not understand it, demonizing its appearance.
 In elephant-keeping cultures where the takaw is standard, good mahouts very rarely use their takaws – or at least very rarely use them as it appears they must be used, in a slashing or stabbing motion.
 In fact, the takaw, so long as neither the weight nor the point of the head is used, is simply a light stick with a metal head shaped to a point.
 Even the point has a very subtle and gentle purpose; each mahout will have his takaw forged so that it ‘grabs’ elephant skin perfectly to his taste, allowing him to both extend his reach and to pull or tug into himself.
 The mahout, even afoot but especially mounted, is enabled to ‘signal’ otherwise unreachable control points on the elephant’s body.
 ‘Takaw commands’ are often more readable and able to convey nuance to the elephant than are either voice commands, feet commands, or ‘whole body commands’.
 Takaw commands can be used to augment a voice command, perhaps by modulating the speed or direction.
-At no time, in proper use, does the takaw break or bruise the skin.
+At no time, in proper use, does the takaw break the skin.

 FACT: Working with people on the ground creates the most change